keystonejs/keystone/docs/pages/blog/nextjs-keystone.md

 This is how a standalone keystone server works:

 - You deploy a separate frontend and a separate keystone server.
 - Your frontend will send network requests to Keystone server's GraphQL API to CRUD data.
-Eg. During server rendering, in `getStaticProps`, `getServerSideProps` or in `next@13` server components, you will send http requests to Keystone server's GraphQL API to query or mutate your data.
+Eg. During server rendering, in `getStaticProps` or `getServerSideProps`, you will send http requests to Keystone server's GraphQL API to query or mutate your data.

 With the release of [core v3](https://github.com/keystonejs/keystone/releases/tag/2022-10-19), **Keystone can now be used within other servers**.
 Keystone's data layer is well abstracted and exported as node APIs that you could import and use in node based servers like Next.js and deploy to [Vercel](https://vercel.com).